mahii6991/DeepLearning_101/README.md

 # DeepLearning_101
-A repository based on the courser taught by the deep learning.
+A repository based on the course taught by the deep learning.